rkiang/Kiang_Ryan_Run_With_It_CaseStudy/README.md

 - As a user, I want to add community exercises, so I may quickly add them to my goal or past workouts.
 - As a user, I want to mark goals 'Complete' when achieved, so I can remove the goal as inactive.
 - As a user, I want to edit goals, so I can change parameters if they were initially not ideal.
-- <strike>As a user, I want to have a cancel/confirm button before submission, so I don't have to delete/edit the submission afterwards.</strike>
+- As a user, I want to have a cancel/confirm button before submission, so I don't have to delete/edit the submission afterwards.
 - As a user, I want to name/rename my goals, so I can understand my own submissions to my liking.
-- <strike>As a user, I want to create and add custom personal exercise types, so I do not have to add through a community page.</strike>
+- As a user, I want to create and add custom personal exercise types, so I do not have to add through a community page.
-- <strike>As a user, I want a menu on each view, so I may quickly access other pages and a logout button to securely exit the application session.</strike>
+- As a user, I want a menu on each view, so I may quickly access other pages and a logout button to securely exit the application session.

 ## Admin Stories
 - As an Admin user, I want to be able to remove/delete posts in community page, so I can keep the page maintained and less cluttered.